I don’t know about you, but I make a point to only read blogs that strike a chord with me.

 Even if you consider your blog a business … even if you started blogging with the sole intention of growing traffic and making money … you can still be real about it.

 The best blogs rock because they have a voice.
 Nicole Is Better, Budgets Are Sexy, I Will Teach You To Be Rich, Seth Godin, Dooce, Redhead Writing, Yes and Yes, Healthy Tipping Point, Susannah Breslin, Penelope Trunk?
 They all have personality, and they got big by being themselves, being honest, being authentic.
 Not through lame link exchanges, pleading, or threats.
 When I see people resorting to these tactics, I’m embarrassed for them.
 Business on the social web is not like business 1.0.
 It’s about personality, engagement and transparency – without forcing mutual backscratching.

 It’s about (corniness alert) heart.
 It’s about being unselfish; giving before taking; being genuine in all your interactions with others.
 If you’re not, people will see right through you.

 Worry about doing good work.
 Create awesome content.
 As Matt from the Oatmeal says: Don’t ask for likes – make things that are likable.
 Make stuff worth sharing.
 For me, it’s not always the posts I spend the most time crafting that go off.
-In reality (corniness alert) it’s straight-from-the-heart, honest, open posts get the most shares and most responses.
+In reality (corniness alert again!) it’s my straight-from-the-heart, honest, open posts that get the most shares and most responses.
 For you, maybe it means writing insanely helpful tutorials or insanely funny listicles.
 Whatever.

 I am a writer.
 Not a salesperson.
 I know I can blog organically, authentically and with integrity, attracting likeminded readers who appreciate who I am as a person and all the different interests I have.
 Some have stuck with me as my writing changes; some haven’t.
 It’s all part of the journey.